Thérèse of Lisieux: Postulancy

 Therésè de Lisieux's time as a postulant began with her welcome into the Carmel, on Monday, 9 April 1888.
-At the time of her welcome into the Carmel as a postulant, Thérèse was just 13 years and 3 months old.
+Thérèse was 15 years and 3 months old.
 She felt peace after she received communion that day and later wrote: "At last my desires were realized, and I cannot describe the deep sweet peace which filled my soul.
 This peace has remained with me during the eight and a half years of my life here, and has never left me even amid the greatest trials."

 From her childhood, Therese had dreamed of the desert to which God would some day lead her.
 Now she had entered that desert.
 Though she was now reunited with Marie and Pauline, from the first day she began her struggle to win and keep her distance from her sisters.
 Right at the start Marie de Gonzague, the prioress, had turned the postulant Therese over to her eldest sister Marie, who was to teach her to follow the Liturgy of the Hours.
 Later she appointed Therese assistant to Pauline in the refectory.
 When her cousin Marie Guerin also entered, she employed her and Therese to be sacristans.

 Therese adhered strictly to the rule which forbade all superfluous talk during work.
 She saw her sisters together only in the hours of common recreation after meals.
 At such times she would sit down beside whomever she happened to be near, or beside a nun whom she had observed to be downcast, disregarding the tacit and sometimes expressed sensitivity and even jealousy of her biological sisters.
 "We must apologize to the others for our being four under one roof", she was in the habit of remarking.
 "When I am dead, you must be very careful not to lead a family life with one another ...
 I did not come to Carmel to be with my sisters; on the contrary, I saw clearly that their presence would cost me dear, for I was determined not to give way to nature."
 Although the novice mistress, Marie of the Angels, found Therese slow, the young postulant adapted well to her new environment.
 She wrote, "Illusions, God gave me the grace not to have a single one when entering Carmel.
 I found the religious life to be exactly as I had imagined it, no sacrifice astonished me and yet ... my first steps met with more thorns than roses!"